-For example, turkey gravy, half and half, seasonal dry herbs and spices, and almond paste are a few ingredients that grocery stores run low on during the holiday season.
+For example, turkey gravy, half and half, seasonal dry herbs and spices, and almond paste are a few ingredients I’ve had trouble finding as it gets closer to the holiday.

 Plan your menu at least four weeks in advance.
 This gives you time to keep an eye out for sales on seasonal ingredients.
 Once your menu is set, make a master list of all the ingredients you need.

-Look through the sale ads for items on your master list each week.
-Then, when you find an ingredient on sale, cross it off the master list and add it to your weekly grocery list for that sale cycle.
+Then, each week look through the sale ads for items on your master list.
+When you find an ingredient on sale, cross it off the master list and add the food to your weekly grocery list.
 By following this strategy for the next four weeks, you should get everything on your list, avoid the last-minute crowds and save money.

 2 weeks out